ropensci/tidync/README.md

 [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/tidync)](https://cran.r-project.org/package=tidync)

-The goal of tidync is to ease exploring the contents of a NetCDF source and constructing efficient queries to extract arbitrary hyperslabs.
+The goal of tidync is to ease exploring the contents of a NetCDF source and constructing efficient queries to extract arbitrary sub-arrays.

 The data extracted can be used directly as an array, or in long-form data frame.
-In contrast to other packages tidync helps reduce the volume of code required to discover and read the contents of NetCDF, with simple
+In contrast to other packages tidync helps reduce the volume of code required to discover and read the contents of NetCDF, with simple steps:
-steps:

   - Connect and summarize `tidync()`.
   - (optionally) Specify source variables `activate()`.